Divyanshu-1807/DSA-Database/Island_Peri.md

 ```plaintext
 16
 ```
-#### Explanation:
-The perimeter is the 16 yellow stripes in the image above.
+**Explanation**: The perimeter is the 16 yellow stripes in the image above.